DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 ![[condensation polymer ester.png]]

 ### Addition polymers
-Addition reactions occue when two or more molecules join to form a larger molecule without the loss of any atoms/small molecules.
+Addition reactions occue when two or more molecules join to form a larger molecule **without** the loss of any atoms/small molecules.

+#### Add

 ---
 Read also -